lstosik/springboot-example/README.md

 * [PUT] /api/applications/{id}/reject - changes status to Rejected
 * [DELETE] /api/applications/{id} - changes status to Deleted (application won't be visible in system)

 Sample requests in Postman format are placed in CRUD.postman_collection.json file.
-It assues
+It assues application running at default http://127.0.0.1:8080/